 Prices range from 350,000 kip for a single room to 600,000 kip for a double.

 Address: Fa Ngum Road, Ban Seetarn Neua, Vientiane 54120, Laos

 A hotel owned by the Chanthapanya family which gives you both the charm of a hospitable Lao homestay as well as the luxuries that come with a hotel.
-Rooms are spacious, equipped with a television, fridge, air conditioning, 24/7 hot and cold water, and high-speed wifi.
-They even have a fitness center, spa, pool and in-house restaurant, meaning you can take a fully relaxing vacation just within the hotel grounds.
+Rooms are spacious, equipped with a television, fridge, air conditioning, 24/7 hot and cold water, and high speed wifi.
+They even have a fitness center, spa, pool and in-house restaurant, meaning you can take a full relaxing vacation just within the hotel grounds.
 Aside from a wide range of different amenities and great service, the hotel also scores points for location – only several steps away from destinations like the night market, Nam Phou, and lots of delicious local restaurants.
 The hotel also offers airport pickup for your convenience.

 A single room will typically run you 300,000 kip.

 Address: No.138, Norkeokoummarn Rd., Van Mixay, Chanthabouli District, Vientiane 0100, Laos